 The best way to get strategic with your content and begin applying it to the customer journey is by performing an audit of all your existing assets.

-For each content asset you have — whether a blog post, case study, web page, video, white paper, or something else — you should determine where in the customer journey it belongs and how effective it is in moving prospects further through your funnel.
+For each content asset you have — whether a blog post, brochure, web page, video, white paper, or something else — you should determine where in the customer journey it belongs and how effective it is in moving prospects further through your funnel.

 This allows you to: